kermitt2/delft/Readme.md

 ##### CONLL 2003

 DeLFT comes with a pre-trained model for the CoNLL-2003 NER dataset.

 By default, the BidLSTM-CRF model is used.
-With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.35__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1]. f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training, as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017 and 2018).
+With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.35__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1]. f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training, as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017).

+Using BidLSTM-CRF model with ELMo embeddings, following [4], make the predictions 30 times slower but improve the f1 score on CoNLL 2003 currently to __91.65__ (using _train_ set for training and _testa_ for validation), or __92.05__ when training with the validation set (as in the paper Peters and al., 2017).

 For re-training a model, the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) must be present under `data/sequenceLabelling/CoNLL-2003/` (here a look [here](https://github.com/Franck-Dernoncourt/NeuroNER/tree/master/data/conll2003/en) for instance ;).
 The CONLL 2003 dataset (English) is the default dataset and English is the default language, but you can also indicate it explicitly as parameter with `--dataset-type conll2003` and specifying explicitly the language `--lang en`.